Brian George Hewitt: Hewitt's role in the Georgian-Abkhazian conflict

 As a result of the events of the War in Abkhazia from 1992 to 1993, he became a supporter of independent Abkhazia and accepted an offer from Abkhazian leader Vladislav Ardzinba to serve as its Honorary Consul in the United Kingdom, virtually earning the title of Persona non grata in Georgia.
 Nevertheless, in the mid-2000s (c.2006) he considered returning to Tbilisi to discuss participation in a research-project funded by the Volkswagenstiftung.
 However, the day before he planned to book his ticket, he was alerted to a question that had been posed that week in the Parliament of Georgia to Georgia's ambassador-elect to the UK, namely: "When you get to London, what will you do about the anti-Georgian activities of George Hewitt?"
 Seeing this, Hewitt immediately decided that he would make no further visits to the Republic of Georgia which over the years called for his dismissal from his academic posts.
 The British Foreign Office was prevailed upon to request that he desist from calling himself honorary consul of a state that the British government does not recognize.
 However, when asked to cite the treaty or convention which prohibits British citizens from calling themselves whatever they wish, the Foreign and Commonwealth Office accepted that there exists no such prohibition and simply requested that he cease so styling himself.

 He was present in person in Abkhazia on 26 August 2008 when Russia declared its recognition of the independence of Abkhazia and South Ossetia, and witnessed the celebrations in Sukhumi.
 However, he remains skeptical about the likelihood of wider recognition of Abkhazia's independence, even though he believes that this would be the best outcome for the future not only of the young republic but also of Georgia too.
 Indeed he would like to see Georgia being the next to offer such recognition in the belief that, if Georgia were to take this step, the rest of the world would surely follow, and normal inter-state, neighbourly relations would be established between the two republics and one of the world’s frozen conflicts would be resolved.

 Although he has written several important scholarly works on Abkhaz and has a good understanding of its grammar, he does not speak the language, though he does speak Georgian.

-On 23 July 2025 his wife Zaira passed away.
+On 23 July 2025 his wife Zaira died.